Pragith/pragith/_drafts/whoa-thank-you-everyone.md

 show-avatar: true
 ---

-b'I want to thank everyone for commenting about the theme of my blog.
+I want to thank everyone for commenting about the theme of my blog.
 I must say that I have received 100% positive response from everyone.
-This means no one has complained about the theme.WOW!!\r\n\r\nThank You'
+This means no one has complained about the theme.WOW!!

+Thank You